siddharthjn/nsaw/README.md

 National Scientific's objective is to promote science at every level of education.

 We are building a simple ecommerce website for National Scientific to help them reduce their sales and operations cost.

+To visit the vebsite, please go to http://siddharthjn.github.io/nsaw/index.html